jpsm83/health/documentation/n8n/seo.md

 6. **MUST NOT include any comments or explanations outside the JSON**
 7. **MUST be valid JSON that can be parsed by a JSON parser**

+**CRITICAL JSON QUOTE RULES - ABSOLUTELY MANDATORY:**
+- **ALL double quotes (") within content MUST be replaced with single quotes (')**
+- **This is CRITICAL - double quotes break JSON parsing in n8n when data is treated as string**
+- **Examples of CORRECT usage:**
+  - Title: "Understanding 'Popcorn Brain': Signs" → JSON: `"metaTitle": "Understanding 'Popcorn Brain': Signs"`
+  - Description: "The term 'popcorn brain'" → JSON: `"metaDescription": "The term 'popcorn brain'"`
+- **Examples of INCORRECT (WILL CAUSE ERRORS):**
+  - WRONG: `"metaTitle": "Understanding "Popcorn Brain": Signs"` (double quotes break JSON)
+  - WRONG: `"metaDescription": "The term "popcorn brain""` (double quotes break JSON)
+- **VERIFICATION: Before outputting, replace ALL double quotes within content with single quotes (apostrophes)**
+- **If your content needs quotes, use single quotes (') instead of double quotes (") - this is not optional**

 **ABSOLUTELY FORBIDDEN:**
 - **NEVER use "articles" or its translations (artigos, articulos, artikel, articoli, artikelen) in canonical URLs**
 - **NEVER use generic URL patterns - MUST use the actual category name**